IkedaLab-Daniel/study-notes-vault/Cloud/AWS/CloudEssentials.md

 | Choosing new shop locations       | **AWS Regions**              | Choose where your workloads run         |
 | Coffee carts for popular drinks   | **Edge Locations**           | Deliver content closer to users         |
 | Standardized recipes and machines | **AWS CloudFormation (IaC)** | Automate and standardize infrastructure |

+## Choosing an AWS Region

+When deploying resources on AWS, selecting the right **Region** is a key business and security decision.

+Each AWS Region is **isolated** from others—no data moves in or out unless you explicitly allow it.
+This isolation helps meet compliance and data sovereignty requirements.

+Here are the **four main factors** to consider when choosing a Region:

+1. **Compliance**

+   * Data stored in a Region is subject to local laws and regulations.
+   * If your business must keep data within certain borders (e.g., financial data in Germany), choose a Region within that country.
+   * Compliance always comes first before other factors.

+2. **Proximity**

+   * Choose a Region close to your customers to minimize **latency**.
+   * For example, if most of your users are in Singapore, deploy in the **Singapore Region** for faster performance.

+3. **Feature Availability**

+   * Not all Regions have every AWS feature immediately.
+   * New features are rolled out gradually, so ensure your desired Region supports the services you need.

+4. **Pricing**

+   * AWS pricing varies by Region due to factors like energy costs and local taxes.
+   * Even with identical services, some Regions are more cost-effective than others.

+**In summary:** When choosing a Region, balance these four factors—**compliance, proximity, feature availability, and pricing**—to meet both your business and technical needs.